 - If you are thinking about transferring to a 4-year institution, make a list of colleges and majors.
 Obtain and bring information about these institutions’ transfer requirements, academic program plans, and graduation requirements.

-- Check your academic program.
-Go to my.ccc.edu>Academics>View My Enrollment History to see your current academic program.
-Does your program align with your education and career goals?
-If not, tell your Academic Advisor and consider changing your academic program.
+- Check your academic plan.
+Go to my.ccc.edu and click My Academic Plan.
+Does your plan align with your education and career goals?
+If not, tell your Academic Advisor and consider changing your academic plan.

 - Assess your progress.
 Match your academic history (courses taken and credits earned) against the completion/graduation requirements of your program (available in the Academic Catalog).